NUS-IDS/ems_mentalhealth/README.md

-Our experiments were performed using Python 3.11.4
-The libraries used by us are listed in requirements.txt ("pip install -r requirements.txt" )
+We used Python 3.11.4 for our experiments and the libraries used by us are listed in requirements.txt ("pip install -r requirements.txt" )

 --